arturosalazar/giphy_explorer_project/DEVELOPMENT_PLAN.md

     Goal: Enhance the visual presentation using Bootstrap.
     Key Concepts: Responsive design, using a CSS framework.
     Implementation:
-        Integrate Bootstrap into your project.
-        Use Bootstrap's grid system to create a responsive layout for displaying GIFs.
-        Ensuring your layout can dynamically adjust to the number of GIFs Update styling on new-gif button so that it appears next to Submit button Utilize Bootstrap components for the input field, button, and other UI elements to improve aesthetics and usability.
+        Add Bootstrap to project (Bootswatch.com - Yeti styling) Use Bootstrap to style title
+        Use Bootrap to style New Gif button
+        Use Bootstrap to style form to input search term and number of gifs Use Bootstrap to style to Current Search Term and Current Number of Gifs Update JS so that current search term and number of gifs only return actual items.
+HTML/Bootstrap will handle appearance
+        Review and change any items as needed

 ## Learning Resources: